nk2655/DA_Project_1_Test-a-Perceptual-Phenomenon/README.md

 # Test-a-Perceptual-Phenomenon

 ### Description of Project
-• Used descriptive statistics to provide an intuition about the data of the Stroop effect, and inferential statistics to drew a conclusion based on the results.
+• Used descriptive statistics and a statistical test to analyze the Stroop effect, a classic result of experimental psychology.
+Gave you a good intuition for the data and use statistical inference to draw a conclusion based on the results.
 • Technologies Used: numpy, pandas, matplotlib

 ### Run Instruction